Scale your business with our modular plugins.

 1.1.2.
 Test the WooCommerce Orders with Stripe

-After you have set up Stripe for test mode, it’s time to test your WooCommerce orders.
+After setting up Stripe for test mode, it’s time to test your WooCommerce orders.
 To do that, go to your website’s front end and purchase any product.
 Add any product to the cart and proceed to the checkout page.
-Add all the necessary billing details and then include the credit card details for Stripe too.
+Add all the necessary billing details, and then include the credit card details for Stripe as well.

 After you have filled in all the information, press Place Order to continue.